-- approving previous minutes and considering outstanding items arising from minutes - a review of the CEO's Business Performance Report - reports on finance and treasury matters - reports on capital works projects and special projects - review of industry and global market trends and analysis - strategy updates - deliberation on internal policy and procedure matters - reports from Committee Chairs - consideration of business and governance matters (including risk management).
+- approving previous minutes and considering outstanding items arising from minutes; - a review of the Business Performance Report; - reports on finance and treasury matters; - reports on capital works projects, residue storage matters and special projects; - a review of industry and global market trends and analysis; - strategy updates;

+- deliberation on internal policy and procedure matters; - · reports from Committee Chairs; and - consideration of business and governance matters (including risk management).

-Board meetings are generally attended by the senior management team of the CFO, General Counsel/Company Secretary and Group Executive Strategy & Development (as well as by the CEO as a Director).
+Board meetings are generally attended by the senior management team of the CFO, General Counsel/ Company Secretary, General Manager Finance and Group Executive Strategy & Development (as well as by the CEO as a Director).
 Other senior managers and expert consultants participate in meetings as required.

 Non-Executive Directors conduct meetings from time to time without the presence of executives.
 The Chairman of the Board presides over these meetings.
-To enable interested parties to make any concern known to Non-Executive Directors, the General Counsel/Company Secretary, Mr Foster, acts as an agent for the Non-Executive Directors.
+To enable interested parties to make any concern known to Non-Executive Directors, the General Counsel/ Company Secretary, Mr Foster, acts as an agent for the Non-Executive Directors.
 Procedures for handling all direct communications for Non-Executive Directors are detailed on the Company's website.